LeaLiLu/DeepContextModeling/README.md

 #### Dataset

+Since the datasets are quite large that exceed the Github file size limit, we only upload part of the data as examples.
+Do not forget to change to the data directory after you download the full data.
 1. Datasets can be download from [Ubuntu dataset](https://www.dropbox.com/s/2fdn26rj6h9bpvl/ubuntu_data.zip?dl=0),  [Douban dataset](https://www.dropbox.com/s/90t0qtji9ow20ca/DoubanConversaionCorpus.zip?dl=0), and [ECD dataset](https://drive.google.com/file/d/154J-neBo20ABtSmJDvm7DK0eTuieAuvw/view?usp=sharing).
 2. Unzip the dataset and put data directory into `data/`.